Student Spotlight: Theadora Iacobellis

 “When I was in fifth grade and asked what I wanted to be when I grew up, I responded by saying a fashion designer.
 My mom introduced me to fashion at a very young age.
 When I was a baby I wore bows and flowers in my hair that were as big as my head.
 As a toddler, I never left the house without accessories.
 Growing up, my style ranged from frilly dresses and shiny loafers to overalls and work boots.
 I loved dressing up at every opportunity and going out.
 And Audrey Hepburn is my absolute favorite fashion icon.
 She was glamorous, sophisticated and classy.
 She was someone I aspired to be.”

 Iacobellis’ love of fashion and style hasn’t change as an adult.
-She is now in the Fashion Studies program at College of DuPage and enjoying every moment of it.
+She enrolled in the Fashion Studies program at College of DuPage and enjoyed every moment of it.

 “I have dreamt of being a fashion designer my whole life, but I never could have imagined I would be this far,” she said.
 “When I started in the program, I didn’t even know how to thread a machine.
 I have since learned how to sew numerous stitches, drape a whole garment from a piece of fabric, and illustrate future garments I want to create.
 I look forward to the future with an open mind and an eager will to learn.
 I have made everlasting friends, developed bonds with teachers, and found who I wanted to be in the process.”